 A full obituary can be seen here.

 George Lee Boag was born on 11 July 1873 at 48 Bath Street, Hulme, Manchester, the eldest child of Ernest Gerald Boag, interestingly a railway clerk, and his wife Sarah.
 His younger siblings were Ernest and Geraldine.
 See also Faydon.
 These were humble beginnings and Bath Street has now been redeveloped and the house no longer exists.
 In 1881, at the age of seven he was residing at 7 Berlin Street, Chorlton on Medlock.
 George had to leave school and start work to support his family as his father died in 1885.
-George worked for The GSSR from 1913 - 1936 firstly as deputy General Manager under Gustave Gillman, then from 1911, Ambrose P.S.
+George worked for The GSSR from 5th August 1907, firstly as deputy General Manager under Gustave Gillman, then from 1911, Ambrose P.S.
 Jones and then on the 9th February 1913 as General Manager.
 His time under Gustave Gillman must have been very informative for him as he followed on from Gustave's photographic activities.
 Presiding over The GSSR during very trying times, he worked very hard to maintain the workings of the company.
 He was hugely respected by his staff and worked hard for their benefit.
 A keen sportsman, he initiated football and tennis in Águilas.
 His humanity shines through in a letter he sent to his employees:

 "Unfortunately, the urgent needs that I have described will affect many long-serving employees.
-I suffer to realize the hardships that this will bring to people who I have known for years and know as friends rather that employees.
+I suffer to realize the hardships that this will bring to people who I have known for years and know as friends rather than employees.
 I would have wished that I did not have to come here, but you will understand that I am only doing my duty and cannot run from this hard task."